CRPS Diagnosis & Prognosis

 ” We propose that CRPS constitutes a prototype of a new kind of autoimmunity, which we term ‘IRAM’ (injury-triggered, regionally-restricted autoantibody-mediated autoimmune disorder with minimally-destructive course).”

-“Delay in diagnosis leads to prolonged suffering for the patient and, at times, unnecessary invasive debridement procedures.
-Raising awareness of this entity may help physicians make the correct diagnosis early, as well as initiate a collaborative effort between neurology, anesthesiology, and dermatology to provide the patient the most favorable outcome.”
+“Delay in CRPS diagnosis leads to prolonged suffering for the patient and, at times, unnecessary invasive debridement procedures.
+Raising awareness of this entity may help physicians make the correct CRPS diagnosis early, as well as initiate a collaborative effort between neurology, anesthesiology, and dermatology to provide the patient the most favorable outcome.”

 The study by Shah & Kirchner (2011) explains that there is a fair chance of recovery or ‘remission’ as CRPS sufferers know it as.
 It has not yet however been proved during clinical trials and studies concerning early treatment.
-However the CRPS prognosis will be different for each sufferer as everyone is considered unique and their symptoms although they will have a common trait, will also vary.
+However the CRPS prognosis will be different for each CRPS sufferer, as everyone is considered unique and their CRPS symptoms although they will have a common trait, will also vary.